Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Continue on Wall Street and the Financial District.
 Here, you’ll find the Fearless Girl statue facing the iconic Wall Street Charging Bull statue.

 Keep walking a bit further south.
 You’ll be by the Staten Island Ferry which is free for all to take, with amazing views of New York’s harbor and its most famous resident — The Statue of Liberty.
+If you really want, you can schedule an actual tour of the Statue of Liberty or a combo Statue of Liberty-Ellis Island tour, but I made it 9 years just fine with only seeing it from the ferry for free.
+It’s funny how when you live somewhere, you often don’t get around to doing all the tourist musts.
+Anyway, it’s your call, but I love my Staten Island ferry hack!

 I personally just hop on the Staten Island Ferry, ride it over, hop off and hop right back on as there’s not much to see in Staten Island.
 Roundtrip, it will take you about one hour and will be a nice break from being on your feet so much!

 After you’ve seen the Statue of Liberty, head a bit north to see the 9/11 Memorial, a must for anyone visiting New York.
 It will make you feel quite somber, but it’s absolutely worth the visit.
-Be sure to make a reservation in advance.

 After you’ve seen the memorial, take a walk across the iconic Brooklyn Bridge – watch out for cyclists as many people do use this bridge to commute daily.
 Once you’ve crossed, take a seat somewhere in Brooklyn Bridge Park and watch the sun go down for an epic sunset and stunning views of Downtown Manhattan.